Abandoned vehicles

 - vehicle fluids leaking on the highway for example oil or brake fluids

 The above list is provided for guidance purposes only.
-Vehicle may not necessarily have to be displaying the full list to be considered abandoned.
+Vehicles may not have to be displaying the full list to be considered abandoned.

-We are unlikely to remove a vehicle that is taxed and in good condition unless there is strong evidence to confirm the vehicle is abandoned.
+We are unlikely to remove a vehicle that is taxed and in good condition.
+This is unless there is strong evidence to confirm the vehicle is abandoned.

-To report an abandoned vehicle please complete the online form below.
+To report an abandoned vehicle, complete the online form below.
 If you have any evidence, you can also attach this to the form to assist with our investigation.

 You cannot use this form to report -